nicolasAmat/Kong/README.md

 ## About

 Kong is a tool to compute the concurrency relation of a Petri using net reduction.
+It also permits to compute the dead places and check if a given marking is reachable.

+For more information about the usage and the compatible formats please refer to the tool paper published at Petri Nets 2022: [Kong: a Tool to Squash Concurrent Places](https://hal.laas.fr/hal-03614426/document).

 ## Requirements

 + Python >+ 3.5
 + `caesar.bdd` from the [CADP Toolbox](https://cadp.inria.fr/) (only for the `conc` and `dead` subcommands)
 + `sift` from the [TINA Toolbox](http://projects.laas.fr/tina/) (only for the `reach` subcommand)
-+ `reduce` and ndrio tools from the [TINA Toolbox](http://projects.laas.fr/tina/)
++ `reduce` and `ndrio` tools from the [TINA Toolbox](http://projects.laas.fr/tina/)
 + (optional) [graphviz](https://pypi.org/project/graphviz/) python package

 ## Running the Tool